soul-org/.github/profile/README.md

 ### Accomplishments That We're Proud Of

-We are incredibly proud of several key accomplishments that set VeDA apart:
+We are incredibly proud of several key accomplishments that set SOUL apart:

 - **Simplicity of the idea**: We think using staking to provide lottery rewards are one of its kind innovation in the space of web3 defi space.
+- **Support for the native assets**
+- **Low

 These accomplishments reflect our dedication to pioneering solutions and setting new standards in the digital art marketplace.